dret/webconcepts/concepts/http-header/If-Schedule-Tag-Match.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-header/If-Schedule-Tag-Match"
 title:         "HTTP Header Field: If-Schedule-Tag-Match"
+concept-name:  HTTP Header Field
+concept-value: If-Schedule-Tag-Match
 description: "The If-Schedule-Tag-Match request header field is used with a method to make it conditional.
 Clients can set this header to the value returned in the Schedule-Tag response header, or the CALDAV:schedule-tag property, of a scheduling object resource previously retrieved from the server to avoid overwriting \"consequential\" changes to the scheduling object resource."
 ---